 - Crown Point to Monitor Bay: This short segment consists of marshes, resulting in a vibrant and diverse habitat of plants and animals.
 Paddlers can explore Putts Creek Wildlife Management Area before reaching the Town of Crown Point’s Monitor Bay Park and Marina.
 It is a short walk from here to a bank, stores, and restaurants.

 - Monitor Bay to Ticonderoga: Explore a narrow and marshy shoreline of the lake that is almost river-like.
 Wildlife is abundant here, especially birds and waterfowl.

 - Ticonderoga and La Chute River: Paddlers get a terrific view of Fort Ticonderoga and its impressive grounds on this segment.
 The strategic importance of this fort was its location at the mouth of La Chute River, which is the waterway that connects Lake Champlain to Lake George.
-From Ft.
-Ticonderoga it is smooth water to downtown Ticonderoga.
+From Fort Ticonderoga, it is smooth water to downtown Ticonderoga.

 - Ticonderoga to Chubbs Dock: Paddlers will start near Fort Ticonderoga, passing through the narrowest point in the lake.
 The southern part of Lake Champlain has been referred to as the “drowned lands” because it is surround by wetlands, rich with wildlife.

-- Whitehall to Chubbs Dock: This segment begins in historic Whitehall, the birthplace of the American Navy, and brings paddlers through the waters that became a murky grave for a number of Revolutionary War ships.
+- Whitehall to South Bay (Chubbs Dock): This segment begins in historic Whitehall, the birthplace of the American Navy, and brings paddlers through the waters that became a murky grave for a number of Revolutionary War ships.
 The trail also explores South Bay, which offers paddlers ample wildlife viewing opportunities.
 It is recommended that this segment be completed south to north.